11 Best Hikes In South America

 Colca-Canyon-In-Peru-Best-Hikes-in-South-America

-Peru’s Colca Canyon is the second largest in the world.
-Trekking it takes two days and is a great experience for beginners.
+Peru’s Colca Canyon is the second largest canyon in the world.
+Trekking it takes around two days (depending on the route you take) and is a great experience for beginners.

 Chapada-Diamantina-Best-Hikes-in-Europe